 View the Hockey Nova Scotia Head Injury Policy.

 The Hockey Canada Safety Program was developed by Hockey Canada to promote injury prevention and safety through risk management education.
 The program ensures that hockey is played in the safest and most enjoyable way possible.

-Hockey Canada firmly believes in accommodating both genders in our great game.
-We further believe in balancing this goal with the safety, privacy, modesty and wishes of ALL our members without compromising the aspects of camaraderie, social integration and bonding inherent in a team sport.
+Canada firmly believes in accommodating both genders in our great game.
+We further believe in balancing this goal with the safety, privacy, modesty and wishes of all of our members without compromising the aspects of camaraderie, social integration and bonding inherent in a team sport.
 This policy attempts to meet all these goals while providing a safe and respectful environment for our participants.

 Other Hockey Nova Scotia Policies:

 View the Hockey Canada Co-Ed Dressing Room Policy

 View Hockey Nova Scotia Mandatory Helmet Memo